Skip to main content

 Best Time to Visit Tokyo

 The best time to visit Tokyo is late March to early April (cherry blossoms) or October to mid-November (autumn foliage and ideal temperatures).
+May is excellent for weather with no cherry blossom crowds.

 Best Time to Visit Kyoto